According to the weather forecast, there’s a tiny piece of blue sky somewhere north and I am determined to find it.

 Wairoa became a motorhome friendly town in 2016 and there are now plenty of camping sites available.

-Reported by Tim Warrington for our AA Directions Winter 2017 issue
+Reported by Tim Warrington for our AA Directions Summer 2017 issue